 Tokyo to Mt Fuji by Bus

-You can also take a direct bus from Tokyo to Kawaguchiko Station, but I usually recommend the train instead.
-Traffic around Mt.
-Fuji can be heavy on weekends and during busy seasons, which may add a lot of extra time to the journey.
+You can also take a direct bus from Tokyo to Mt.
+Fuji.
+But it can get stuck in traffic on weekends and during busy seasons, so I'd still recommend taking the train.

 - Departure stations: Shinjuku Expressway Bus Terminal (most frequent), Tokyo Station, Shibuya, or Ikebukuro